scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/02 S3 Static Website/README.md

 - AWS CLI provides a more reliable and precise method for verifying resource existence
 - S3 object keys must match exactly; even small differences result in errors
 - Debugging in AWS should be based on verification, not assumptions

+This debugging process reinforced the importance of using AWS CLI tools for accurate verification and troubleshooting in cloud environments.